-South Africa has a long history when it comes to mining.
-It is an industry that forms the backbone of the South African economy.
-Anglo American Coal has been a key catalyst in helping create a stronger, safer, healthier and more sustainable South Africa since 1917.
+Mining is a backbone of the South African economy, and the Anglo American Coal company has been a key catalyst in creating a safer, stronger, healthier and more sustainable South Africa since its inception in 1917.

 One of the key requirements of a mine is to ensure that provisions are made for adequate ventilation.
 This includes airways for the air to flow down the mine to the working areas.
-The primary ventilation system consists of an intake (downcasts) through which the fresh air passes to the mine working areas and an exhaust (or upcasts where the air passes after having been ventilated.
+The primary ventilation system consists of an intake (downcasts) through which the fresh air passes to the mine working areas, and an exhaust (or upcasts) where the air passes after having bene ventilated.
 Any interference with the ventilation system would have a direct impact on the safety and operational capacity of the mine.

 Early in 2017, the underground build-up of water broke through the concrete ventilation shaft, allowing excessive water penetration into the mine.
-A solution to the excessive water penetration into the shaft (approximately 7000 liters per minute was required, failing which the possibility of closing the shafts was nothing short of inevitable.
+The situation was so dire that the ingress of water into the shaft had increased to the rate of ~7000 litres per minute.
+To run the mine on a normal schedule, excessive leaks had to be pumped out daily.
+Repair was vital, failing which closing the shafts was not short of inevitable.

-Hired to repair the mine, Sanika Waterproofing Specialists, the exclusive distributors for Kryton products in South Africa found it critical that the entire structure is accurately rejuvenated, repaired and waterproofed using Kryton’s Crystalline Technology, which has a proven record of success in similar projects worldwide for the last 40 years.
+Hired to repair the mine, Sanika Waterproofing Specialists, the exclusive distributors for Kryton products in South Africa, found it critical that the entire structure be accurately rejuvinated, repaired and waterproofed using Kryton’s Crystalline Krystol® Technology, which has a proven record of success in similar projects worldwide for the last 40 years.

-The inspection and preparation of the site were imperative to this project.
-A bore-hole was equipped with a camera and sunk into the ingress to accurately investigate the ingress from the positive side.
-A scan of the affected concrete was conducted with GPRS equipment to ensure that the safety and integrity of the structure were still intact.
-With the information gathered, the Krytonite™ Swelling Waterstop was identified as the best solution to reduce water flow on the positive side to a manageable condition.
-Kryton’s Leak Repair System was identified as the best course of action for a project of this magnitude.
+The inspection and preparation of the site was imperitive to this project.
+A borehole was equipped with a camera and sunk into the ingress to accurately investigate the ingress from the positive side.
+A scan of the affected concrete was conducted with GPRS equipment to ensure that the safety and integrity of the structure was still intact.
+With the information gathered, it was determined that the Krytonite™ Swelling Waterstop and the Krystol Leak Repair System were the best solutions to repair leaks of this size.

-In order to prepare the site for the application of Kryton products, the damaged sections of concrete had to be cleaned and prepared using a dustless sandblasting and ultra-high pressure cleaning system.
-Concrete cutting machines and chisels were used to chip chases along the entire length of all water ingress points, construction joints, and cracks.
+To prepare the site for the application of Kryton products, the damaged sections of concrete were cleaned and prepared using a dustless sandblasting and ultra-high pressure cleaning system.
+Chisels and concrete cutting machines were used to chip chases along the entire length of all water ingress points, construction joints and cracks.